Venkatesh-Naidu/music_databse/README.md

 # music_databse
 #THis is an music databse

-# following are the questions to perform on the music_database Tables
+# following are the questions and Queries  to perform reports  on the music_database Tables

 #Question Set 1 - Easy